 - Mistake of Fact

-This is why we sit down and go over everything and we talk about the specific defense that might apply to your case, and then we put the wheels in motion to prove that defense through investigation and hard work, or we can also sometimes rule out defenses that you might think apply to your case by looking at everything and making an informed decision about what we’re going to do regarding your defense.
-We specialize in cases in the Van Nuys Courthouse and the San Fernando Courthouse.
+This is why we sit down, go over everything, and talk about the specific defense that might apply to your case.
+Then we put the wheels in motion to prove that protection through investigation and hard work, or we can also sometimes rule out reasons that you might think to apply to your case by looking at everything and making an informed decision about what we're going to do regarding your defense.
+We specialize in the Van Nuys Courthouse and the San Fernando Courthouse.